Unearthing History at James Monroe’s Highland

 Monroe’s homeowners policies included hand-drawn sketches of his dwelling, which detailed two wings constructed of wood and brick.

 The larger wing is believed to have been destroyed by ﬁre after Monroe’s death.
 It was long believed that the modest white dwelling that still stands at Highland was the smaller wing of the original 1799 home.
-The small white building is attached to the rear of a Victorian era home.
+The small white building is attached to the rear of a Victorian-era home.

 Questions have surrounded this theory due to conﬂicting newspaper accounts of the time.
 One newspaper claimed Monroe’s former home was partially burned while another said it was entirely burned.

-“The two stories coexisted and there was a somewhat confused history that has been inconsistent for the last 180 years or so,” Bon-Harper said.
+“The two stories coexisted and there was a somewhat confusing history that has been inconsistent for the last 180 years or so,” Bon-Harper said.
 “So the questions remained, and the insurance documents were a key point in saying, ‘Absolutely, Monroe’s original house from 1799 had two main rectangular pieces.’”

 Additional research, which included tree-ring dating of the wood used in construction, revealed that the little white house was neither of the wings referenced in Monroe’s homeowners policies.
 Instead, it was a separate guest house built in 1818.